onejeuu/sc-file/docs/source/faq.rst

 2. **Potential cheating issues**: An open reverse encoding feature could significantly simplify creating hacks.
 This might attract negative attention from game developers and lead to the tool being seen as a cheat making utility, which I aim to avoid.

-My goal is to support research and creativity, not create tools that could harm the game community.
-If you need help with small tasks in game content creation, you can `contact me directly <https://onejeuu.t.me>`_.
+| My goal is to support research and creativity, not to create tools that could harm the game community.
+| If you need assistance with in-game content creation tasks, you can `contact me directly <https://onejeuu.t.me>`_.

 Q: After game update ``%any_filename%`` no longer decodes!